mstocco/mariostoc.co/content/traininglog/20210613-ironman2021-15weeksout.md

 ### NOTES
 Total Time: **137 minutes** &nbsp; Distance: **22km**

 Very late, post-dinner start to today's workout.
-I think my leg
+I really struggled to "find a nice stride"; this was a crash fest with the ground for the first 18 kilometres.
+It really wasn't until the last stretch on the _Goose_ that I found any sort of rhythm.

+Sharp but brief twinge at the bottom of my right fibula at 5, 11 and the 13th kilometre marks.

 <!---->
 ## MONDAY JUN 14